SpatialDays/stac-generator/README.md

 To setup these variables, copy the `.env.example` file to a file named `.env` in the same directory, and replace the right-hand side of each line with your desired settings.

-## Mounted Volumes (Optional)
+## Downloading files for processing.
+(Optional)

 When working with large TIFF files, network retrieval can be slow and resource-intensive.
-To mitigate this, you can optionally configure the application to use mounted volumes.
-Mounted volumes allow for direct and rapid access to files, which significantly improves performance.
+To mitigate this, you can optionally configure the application to download the required files from Azure Storage instead of mounting the whole storage directly.

-To enable the usage of mounted volumes, you need to set the `DOWNLOAD_ASSETS_FROM_URLS` environment variable to `true`.
-This instructs the application to access the TIFF files directly from a mounted directory.
+To enable this functionality, you need to set the `DOWNLOAD_ASSETS_FROM_URLS` environment variable to `true`.
+This instructs the application to download the TIFF files.

-### Mounted Directory Configuration Setup
+### Azure Blob Storage Directory Configuration Setup

-To configure the application for blob mounting, follow these steps:
+To configure the application to download the assets from the Azure Blob Storage do the following:

 1. Copy the `blob_mounting_configurations_template.json` file and rename it to `blob_mounting_configurations.json`.